Skip to main content

 Safe Passkeys

-The contracts and its audits are available on the Safe-Modules repo.
-The deployment addresses can be found in our Contracts Deployment
+The Safe Passkeys contracts are developed by the Safe Protocol Team.
+The contracts and their audits are available on the Safe-Modules repo.
+The deployment addresses can be found in our contract deployment page.

 Demo